Install

 .Fill the properties depending on what you intend to run.
 Include any API keys that you need to access data (e.g. GBIF or IUCN)

-Adjust any server option as you see fit.
+Adjust any server option as you see fit (optional).

-Using a linux terminal (terminal on Mac or Git Bash), navigate to the folder of the cloned repository.
+Using a Linux terminal (terminal on Mac, Git Bash or WSL on Windows), navigate to the folder of the cloned repository.

 ./server-up.sh